Missouri’s Top Cannabis Lawyer

 Under this new law, any physician licensed to practice medicine or osteopathy under Missouri law may enable a qualifying patient to use medical cannabis by issuing a signed “Physician Certification” stating that in their professional opinion the patient suffers from a qualifying medical condition.
 The physician can issue this recommendation for any number of listed qualifying medical conditions, or in their “professional judgment…any other condition” to a qualifying patient that could benefit from medical cannabis.
 A qualifying patient must be a Missouri resident and diagnosed with a qualifying medical condition.
-The “Physician Certification” must be in writing, but may be handwritten or in a commonly used electronic format.
-This certification will be necessary for patients to get their ID card and should allow patients to use medical cannabis in their home until the ID cards are available and during the application process.
+The “Physician Certification” must be in writing, but may be handwritten or in a commonly used electronic format, and DHSS has published the form that they require doctors to use to provide this certification.

 Patients and Caregivers

-Patients with a “Physician Certification” while in the process of applying for a “Qualifying Patient Identification Card” may use and possess medical cannabis in their residence up to a 60 day supply.
-The actual amount is not yet defined, but it could possibly be based on a “not less than four ounces of dried, unprocessed marijuana, or its equivalent” that can be purchased from a licensed dispensary every 30 days depending on the rules promulgated by the Department of Health and Senior Services.
-The Department could set different limits, or no limit at all, and patients can be allowed higher limits by jumping through additional legal hoops.
+Patients with a “Qualifying Patient Identification Card” may use and possess medical cannabis in their residence up to a 60 day supply.
+The current legal amount is “four ounces of dried, unprocessed marijuana, or its equivalent” that can be purchased from a licensed dispensary every 30 days depending on the rules promulgated by the Department of Health and Senior Services.
+This means that a licensed medical cannabis patient can possess up to 8 ounces of dried cannabis at a time.

 Out-of-state Medical Patients